matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   const counterInterface = new ethers.utils.Interface(COUNTER_ABI);
   const data = counterInterface.encodeFunctionData("increment", []);

-  // The price of the L1 transaction requests depends on the gas price used in the call,
+  // The price of L1 transaction requests depend on the gas price used in the call,
   // so we should explicitly fetch the gas price before the call. const gasPrice = await l1Provider.getGasPrice();